b63/algotrader-cpp/README.md

 ...
 ```

-The first line states based on the state of the order book at that time, simultaneously submitting a bid order `{quantity: 0.460826, price: 1746.08}` (cost to Coinbase and an ask order
+The first line states based on the state of the order book at that time, simultaneously submitting a bid order `{quantity: 0.460826, price: 1746.08}` to Coinbase and an ask order
 `{quantity: 0.460826, price: 1747.33}` to Binance US nets $0.57 in profit.

 ### TUI Application